chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 In the launcher, hitting the "Check for Update" button will make the launcher check for an update to Chunky online.
 This must be done the first time you start Chunky if you only downloaded the launcher.

-If an update to Chunky was is available you will soon see the "Update Available!" window:
+If an update to Chunky is available you will soon see the "Update Available!" window:

 ![Update available](../img/getting_started/chunky_update_available_2.4.0.png)